likhith214/QueryBot/README.md

 #### Step 5: Interact with ImarticusBot
 Your ImarticusBot is now ready to rock!
 Enter your query in the text box to get a response.

-For any further queries, feel free to reach out to [likhithpliki50@gmail.com](mailto:likhithpliki50@gmail.com).